BZoennchen/supercollider-book/chapters/composing/music-theory/1-midinotes.md

     f(p) = 2^\frac{p-69}{12} \cdot 440.
 \end{equation*}

-``sclang`` has a build-in function to translate frequencies to midi notes and vice verca:
+``sclang`` has a built-in function to translate frequencies to midi notes and vice versa:

 ```isc
 440.cpsmidi // 69.0             frequency to midi